SwaroopG/microservices/README.md

 ## Project Structure
 This project has 3 different modules.
 Each can be run independently on their own.
-  1. library-services - configured to run on port 8200
+  1. user-services    - configured to run on port 8400
-  2. user-services    - configured to run on port 8201
+  2. library-services - configured to run on port 8500
-  3. demo-utils       - configured to run on port 80
+  3. demo-utils       - configured to run on port 8300

 ## Building the project
-At the module level run the following
+At the module level, run the following
 **gradle clean build**

+## Running the project
+At the project level, run the following
+**gradle clean bootrun**

 **Note**: This should build the project and package the archive to build/libs/ folder.